SimonMaracine/Py-Cube-Timer/README.md

 - Shows a graph of your session
 - And most importantly - it's written in Python :)

-Py-Cube-Timer is heavily inspired by csTimer, a.k.a probably the best timer ever.
+Py-Cube-Timer is heavily inspired by csTimer, a.k.a. probably the best timer ever.
 If you don't like it, then just use [csTimer](https://cstimer.net/).
 What can I say?